GSEA-MSigDB/GSEA2.jl/README.md

 # Gene set enrichment analysis 🏔️

-Julia implementation of the next generation GSEA
+The Julia implementation of the next-generation GSEA is hundreds of times faster and incorporates new information-theoretic algorithms.

 ## Julia